Prince George's County, Maryland: 19th century

 During the War of 1812, the British marched through the county by way of Bladensburg to burn the White House.
 On their return, they kidnapped a prominent doctor, William Beanes.
 Lawyer Francis Scott Key was asked to negotiate for his release, which resulted in his writing "The Star-Spangled Banner".

-Prince George's County had the highest population of slaves within the state of Maryland.
-These enslaved Africans engaged in forced labor on tobacco farms and plantations throughout Prince George's County.
+Prince George's County had the highest population of enslaved Africans within the state of Maryland.
+These people carried out forced labor on tobacco farms and plantations throughout Prince George's County.

-During the Civil War, hundreds of enslaved Black men in Prince George's County were given freedom in exchange for joining the Union Army and fighting in Colored units against Confederate Forces.
-When Abraham Lincoln ordered the end of slavery in America, he did not free the slaves in Maryland because he was concerned that slave owning Maryland would revolt and Washington D.C. would then be surrounded by Confederate forces.
+During the Civil War, hundreds of enslaved black men in Prince George's County were given freedom in exchange for joining the Union Army and fighting in Colored units against Confederate forces.
+When Abraham Lincoln ordered the end of slavery in America, he did not free the slaves in Maryland because he was concerned that slave-owning Maryland would revolt, leaving Washington D.C. surrounded by Confederate forces.
 However John Pendleton Kennedy, a Maryland politician who became an abolitionist after watching a speech by Frederick Douglass, led a referendum campaign to end slavery in the state.
 In 1864, the citizens of Maryland voted to end slavery.
 However the state was so divided that the referendum won by only 1,000 votes.
 Lincoln then ordered the Union Army to enforce the ban in Maryland and all enslaved people in the state were freed.

 After the Civil War, many African Americans attempted to become part of Maryland politics, but were met with violent repression after the fall of Reconstruction.

 In April 1865, John Wilkes Booth made his escape through Prince George's County while en route to Virginia after killing President Abraham Lincoln.